indragiek/SNRLastFMEngine/README.md

+## This code is deprecated.

+The newest revision of this code is available as [SMKLastFMClient](https://github.com/indragiek/SNRMusicKit/tree/master/Other%20Services), part of [SNRMusicKit](https://github.com/indragiek/SNRMusicKit/), an all in one framework for building content rich music apps for OS X and iOS.

+**The code in this repository will not be maintained going forward and shouldn't be used**.

-## SNRLastFMEngine: A modern block-based Objective-C interface to the Last.fm API
+## ~~SNRLastFMEngine: A modern block-based Objective-C interface to the Last.fm API~~

 `SNRLastFMEngine` is designed with the intent of making it a simple to integrate the Last.fm API into your iOS or OS X application.
 It uses modern block-based callbacks to allow you to call Last.fm API methods and handle the response within that same chunk of code.